 Marian Galczenski's earliest creative influences were Picasso and Mondrian.
 As a young artist, Modernist painting spoke to her in a universal, visceral, visual language that she understood and embraced intuitively.
 It was the conviction that abstraction had meaning and communicated at some universal pitch that propelled her work throughout her student years and for some time beyond.
 Growing up in the Philadelphia area, she had the opportunity to wander museums and galleries from NYC to Washington DC.
-She studied painting and drawing receiving her BFA at the Tyler School of Art and earning her MFA in Painting at Carnegie Mellon University.
+She studied painting and drawing receiving her BFA from the Tyler School of Art and her MFA in Painting from Carnegie Mellon University.

 In 1980 she moved to San Francisco.
 Her work became involved with semiotics, the study of signs.
 The transition from abstraction and systematic methods to stylized visual constructs of communication was a natural evolution.
 She began incorporating signs and symbols from disparate international sources into new personal contexts.
 Her format grew into large modular painting installation works.
 These works have been shown at the New Museum in NYC, and museums and galleries in L.A., San Diego, San Francisco as well as other cities nationally.
 She has received several awards including an NEA fellowship.
 Her work is included in collections across the US and has been commissioned for private and public spaces.
-Her public art project "County" is on permanent display at the San Luis Obispo County Government Center.
+Her public art project COUNTY is on permanent display at the San Luis Obispo County Government Center.
 Her mural TREE CITY can be viewed in the Atascadero Arts District in Atascadero, CA.